Lyke Wake Walk: Lyke Wake Clubs

 The walk emerged when outdoor challenges and sponsored fund-raising events were becoming a feature of national life.
 It became popular and was considered a "rite of passage" for outdoor enthusiasts in Yorkshire in particular and across the north of England.
 It became a challenge for fundraisers for good causes.
 Reliable estimates, based on club records, put the number of people having completed a crossing at more than 250,000.
 Possibly more than 30,000 made more than one crossing, a significant number have completed it more than ten times and a handful have made more than a hundred.
 One estimate put the total number of crossings up to 1994 at one million, but this is not supported by records.
-The club celebrates walkers who have undertaken multiple crossings with awards called degrees acknowledging knowledge the route, the moorland and its culture.
+The club celebrates walkers who have undertaken multiple crossings with awards called degrees acknowledging their knowledge of the route, the moorland and its culture.
 The club designated Cowley as "Chief Dirger" and other officers included a Melancholy Mace Bearer, Harassed Archivists, Melodious Minstrels, a Cheerless Chaplain, a Horrible Horn-blower and an Anxious Almoner.
 Degrees conferred include Master/Mistress of Misery, Doctor of Dolefulness and Past Master/Mistress.
 Walkers who completed more than one hundred crossings are referred to as Senile Centenarians and as of March 2016, four people have achieved this landmark.)
 The requirements for degrees are:

 The New Lyke Wake Club has instituted the degree of "Purveyor of Purgatory" for leaders who have successfully, and without mishap, conducted three (or more) parties on the walk.
 It can be awarded in absentia but the other degrees are only awarded when the recipient is in attendance at a wake.

 The walk's popularity owes much to Cowley's book which gives insights into the history, archaeology, geography, natural history, and folklore of the moors.
 The book describes the club and its culture in a tongue-in-cheek humorous style.
 Its first edition contained a list of the successful crossings up to October 1958.
 The possibility of inclusion in future editions together with the use of quotes from some crossing reports became an incentive to those taking on the challenge and inspired correspondents to be inventive and "attain literary heights".

 Cowley died on 14 August 1994.
-The Lyke Wake Club, he founded, closed in October 2005, the walk's 50th anniversary.
+The Lyke Wake Club which he founded closed in October 2005, the walk's 50th anniversary.
 A new club has been established – not without controversy – to preserve the traditions established by Cowley and take over the old club's functions of recording crossings, holding wakes and liaising with public authorities.
 The New Lyke Wake Club's activities have included donating funds to the North York Moors National Park young explorers conservation group, Cleveland Search and Rescue Team, and a short story competition for schools within the National Park.
 The new club maintains up-to-date route information on its website, funds footpath repairs and removes litter along the route, and gives grants to young club members for educational and outdoor pursuits purposes.